Skip to main content

 OpenAI Agents

 Test multi-turn agentic workflows built with the @openai/agents SDK.
-Evaluate agents that use tools, hand off between specialists, and handle multi-step tasks.
+Evaluate agents that use tools, persist session history, hand off between specialists, or run inside the SDK's sandbox runtime.

 Prerequisites